Kuwashitamidayo/measure_object/README.md

 ## Done
 - detect edges of the image
 - detect if base is not parallel to the x axis and rotate picture so it is parallel,
-- create height map (now it is easy to calculate max height, but we want tu detect if there are more than 1 pin to measure).
+- create height map (now it is easy to calculate max height, but we want tu detect if there are more than 1 pin to measure),
+- make measures of the height of each pin, store its height and paint a circle at the top of the pin.

 ## To do
-- detect if there is more than 1 pin to measure and make segmentation (derivative based method that uses height map?),
+- detect if there is more than 1 pin to measure width and make segmentation (to be checked on vector of heights),
-- make measures of the height of each pin (height map done - easy to measure max height, harder to detect multiple objects to measure),
 - make measures of the width of each pin (using line iterator).

 ## Requirements
 - OpenCV 3.x or 4.x
+- g++

 ## Screens
 <p align="center">